Virginia prohibits any person:

 - A shotgun with a magazine which will hold more than seven rounds of the longest ammunition for which it is chambered.6

 Virginia law also prohibits the carrying of certain loaded high-powered firearms in public places in certain cities.
-See the Other Location Restrictions section above for further information.
+See the Other Location Restrictions section for further information.

 - Va.
 Code Ann. § 18.2-308.2:01.